Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

 - Pursuing the "Green the Port" movement inspired by Los Angeles, city leaders help to refit the Oakland port to biodiesel to reduce toxic emissions.
 An infamous public health threat will be defeated by this green model for sustainability.

-Global Green City: The District of Columbia's Green Job Corps helped the national's capital to enter the sustainability industry sector strongly.
+Global Green City: The District of Columbia's Green Job Corps helped the nation's capital to enter the sustainability industry sector strongly.

 Washington DC is one of many American cities to implement a "Green Jobs Corps" effort.
 This project puts older teens and young twenty-somethings to work in creating urban green infrastructures for healthier environments and healthier economies.